Project-Sustain/geosieve/README.md

 # Geosieve

-Tools for ingesting gridded datasets into Sustain services.
+Various tools for ingesting gridded datasets into Sustain services.
+Visit each subdirectory for more information on the specific tool.

-These are in very early development.
-Proper explanation and documentation is coming soon™

-TL;DR `mvn package` to get jars, requires Java 11.